Exercise Northern Strike: History

 Exercise Northern Strike began in 2011 with 500 participants engaged to over 6000 soldiers, airmen, sailors and marines taking part Northern Strike 2019.
 The three week exercise usually takes place in July or August each year.

 Northern Strike's primary mission is (C.A.S.) close air support, with secondary missions including air interdiction, airlift and airdrop, combat search and rescue, air-to-air refueling and intelligence, and both air and ground surveillance and reconnaissance.

 In January 2020, an additional arctic weather training exercise called Winter Strike was introduced.
 The first exercise lasted seven days, but the January session was expanded to ten days in subsequent years.

 Aerial Phase

 Alpena CRTC is the focal point of air operations during Northern Strike.
 Fixed wing aircraft that frequently participate include the A-10 Thunderbolt II, F-16C Fighting Falcon, C-130 Hercules, MQ-9 Reaper, KC-135 Stratotanker, E-8C Joint STARS, F-18E/F, and EA-18.
 Rotary wing participates, including the UH-60 Blackhawk, AH-64 Apache, AH-1W Super Cobra, CH-47 Chinook, and the UH-1Y Venom/Super Huey.

 Live and inert ordnance is expended on the Grayling Air Gunnery Range during the exercise.
-Rockets, aircraft canon fire, live guided/unguided bombs up to 500lb and 2000lb inert bombs in size can be used on the range.
+Rockets, aircraft cannon fire, live guided/unguided bombs up to 500lb and 2000lb inert bombs in size can be used on the range.